 Lunch is served but, as Buddhist monks must finish eating for the day before 12pm, the monks and the new monk are served first while the rest of the gathering waits.
 Only when all the monks have finished eating and left to go back to the temple for daily chores can everyone else eat.

-Expect a huge, celebratory meal with lots of courses, loud Thai traditional music and even entertainment (at the ceremony I attended we had Chinese dragon dancers).
+When you do get to eat, expect a huge, celebratory meal with lots of courses, loud Thai traditional music and even entertainment (at the ceremony I attended we had Chinese dragon dancers).

 What Should You Wear or Take To an Ordination Ceremony? – Thais are a relaxed people so the dress code is simple.
 You can wear jeans, pants, a dress, a skirt, anything that’s comfortable.
 The only things you should not wear are shorts, very short sleeved or sleeveless shirts and anything that is black.